ascoarchitect/multi-cloud-architecture/multi-cloud-service-comparison/compute.md

 #### AWS Lambda

 AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
-The service lends itseld really well to event-driven architecture where you run your code based on a 'trigger' such as a HTTP API call or Eventbridge event.
+The service lends itself really well to event-driven architecture where you run your code based on a 'trigger' such as a HTTP API call or Eventbridge event.
 Event-driven architecture has the advantage of generally being cheaper to run than EC2 instances running 24x7 because you're only being charged for the time (down to the millisecond) that the execution is taking place.

 Take an example such as a photo upload application: